Aries? Here’s your constellation | EarthSky.org

 Fortunately, the head of the Ram is fairly easy to locate.
 You’ll find it midway between these two signposts: the Pleiades star cluster to the east and the Square of Pegasus to the west.
 The Ram’s head is actually turned backward, as if admiring the Pleiades – or perhaps his own golden fleece.

 You can also star-hop to Aries by drawing an imaginary line from Polaris, the North Star, and through a certain star in the constellation Cassiopeia: Segin (Epsilon Cassiopeiae).
-You’re seeking for the star at the east end of the famed starlit W or M, as shown on the sky chart at right.
+You’re seeking for the star at the east end of the famed starlit W or M, as shown on the sky chart above.
 It’s a very long hop, more than twice the Polairs/Segin distance.
 Jump until you land between the Pleiades cluster and the Square of Pegasus.

 What is the First Point of Aries?
-The First Point of Aries marks the sun’s position in front of the constellations of the Zodiac on the Northern Hemisphere’s spring equinox or Southern Hemisphere’s autumnal equinox.
+The First Point of Aries marks the sun’s position in front of the constellations of the zodiac on the Northern Hemisphere’s spring equinox or Southern Hemisphere’s autumnal equinox.
 This equinox happens yearly on or near March 20, as the sun crosses the celestial equator, going from south to north.

 The First Point of Aries, which is actually in the constellation Pisces nowadays, defines the coordinate system on the celestial sphere.
 The First Point of Aries always coincides with 0o right ascension and 0o declination.
 Right ascension is the equivalent of longitude here on Earth.
 Declination on the sky’s dome is the equivalent of latitude.

 The First Point of Aries is one of two places on the celestial sphere where the ecliptic and celestial equator intersect.
-The First Point of Libra resides 180o east of the First Point of Aries, marking the September equinox point on the celestial sphere.
+The First Point of Libra resides 180 degrees east of the First Point of Aries, marking the September equinox point on the celestial sphere.

-Because the Earth’s rotational axis wobbles full circle relative to the backdrop stars in about 26,000 years, Polaris doesn’t remain the North Star forever and the equinox points don’t remain fixed relative to the stars of the Zodiac.
-The March equinox point drifts westward (along the ecliptic) through the constellations of the Zodiac at about one degree (two sun diameters) in 72 years or 30o in 2160 years.
+Because the Earth’s rotational axis wobbles full circle relative to the backdrop stars in about 26,000 years, Polaris doesn’t remain the North Star forever and the equinox points don’t remain fixed relative to the stars of the zodiac.
+The March equinox point drifts westward (along the ecliptic) through the constellations of the zodiac at about one degree (two sun diameters) in 72 years or 30 degrees in 2160 years.

 Hence, the March equinox point passed out of the constellation Aries and into the constellation Pisces in 68 B.C.
 Even so, we still call this equinox point the First Point of Aries.